-I. Administrative Determination

-1. Non-employment Discrimination
+- J. Administrative Determination - 1.
+Non-employment Discrimination

-In any case not involving employment discrimination, within 90 days of receiving a formal complaint, the District shall complete its investigation and forward a copy or summary of the report, and written notice to the complainant setting forth all of the following:
+In any case not involving employment discrimination, within 90 days of receiving a Complaint, the District shall complete its investigation and forward a copy or summary of the report, and written notice to the complainant setting forth all of the following:

 - a.
-The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on a preponderance of the evidence standard; - b.
+The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the Complaint based on a preponderance of the evidence standard and the basis for that determination including factual findings; - b.
 In the event a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future; - c.
-The proposed resolution of the complaint; - d.
-The complainant's right to appeal the determination to the District's Board of Trustees and the California Community Colleges Chancellor's Office; and - e.
-In matters involving student sexual misconduct, the respondent's right to appeal to the District Board of Trustees any disciplinary sanction imposed upon the respondent.
+The proposed resolution of the Complaint; - d.
+The complainant's right to appeal the determination to the District's Board of Trustees and the California Community Colleges Chancellor's Office; and